richardkyk/site-tracker/README.md

-# Price Tracker
+# Site Tracker

-A serverless application that retrieves the price of a product from a website.
+A serverless application that notifies you when a specific value has changed on a website.

 ## Usage